jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 ## Why this book?

-This book exists to fill a gap I find in guitar instructional material.
+This is the book I always wanted to learn guitar from.
+It didn't exist, so eventually I just had to write it.
+Now I use it as the core of my ongoing music studies.

 ## Intermediate material is needed